Blog/Tesamorelin vs Sermorelin vs Ipamorelin

 Sermorelin is the first 29 amino acids of endogenous GHRH(1-44), representing the shortest fragment that retains full biological activity at the GHRH receptor.
 It was previously FDA-approved under the brand name Geref for diagnosis and treatment of pediatric growth hormone deficiency.

-Geref was discontinued by its manufacturer due to production difficulties, not safety concerns.
-Sermorelin remains available through compounding pharmacies.
-Its half-life of 10-20 minutes is the shortest of the three peptides, producing the most transient and natural-feeling GH pulse.
+Geref was discontinued by its manufacturer due to production challenges, not safety concerns.
+Sermorelin remains available through compounding pharmacies with a valid prescription.
+Its half-life of 10-20 minutes is the shortest of the three, producing the most transient and physiologically natural GH pulse.

-Walker et al. (2006) demonstrated that sermorelin preserves the pituitary neuroendocrine axis and stimulates endogenous hGH mRNA expression, suggesting it supports rather than suppresses the body's own GH production machinery (Walker et al., Horm Res, 2006).
+Walker et al. (2006) demonstrated that sermorelin preserves the pituitary neuroendocrine axis and stimulates endogenous hGH mRNA expression, suggesting it supports rather than suppresses the body's own GH production capacity (Walker et al., Horm Res, 2006).
 Standard dosing is 200-500 mcg subcutaneously before bed.
 For safety data, see our is sermorelin safe guide.
+For body composition effects, see sermorelin for fat loss.

 What Is Ipamorelin?

 Ipamorelin is a synthetic pentapeptide (5 amino acids: Aib-His-D-2-Nal-D-Phe-Lys-NH2) that acts on the ghrelin receptor (GHS-R1a), not the GHRH receptor.
-This makes it mechanistically distinct from both tesamorelin and sermorelin.
+This makes it mechanistically distinct from both tesamorelin and sermorelin, and it is the key reason ipamorelin stacks synergistically with either one.

 The Raun 1998 study established ipamorelin as the first selective GH secretagogue.
 At doses up to 200 times the effective threshold, cortisol, ACTH, prolactin, FSH, LH, and TSH remained unchanged (Raun et al., Endocrinology, 1998).
 No other GH-releasing compound has matched this selectivity profile.